Natural Sciences Master’s Degrees

 Related Majors

-Below are some popular majors that are similar to natural sciences that offer master’s degrees.
+Below are some popular majors similar to Natural Sciences that also offer master’s degrees.

 | Major | Annual Degrees Awarded |